S3 EP7: Emma Doran

 Yeah.
 Yeah.

-I have a three and a half year old and if I say how it's kinda, I might get good.
+I have a three and a half year old, and if I say, How is Kinder?
+I might get good.
 I might get good.

 That's all I'm going to get.
 No detail at all.